choria-legacy/marionette-collective/website/reference/integration/activemq_ssl.md

 {% highlight ini %}
 connector = activemq
+# Optional:
-plugin.activemq.base64 = yes
+# plugin.activemq.base64 = yes
-plugin.activemq.pool.size = 2
+plugin.activemq.pool.size = 1
-plugin.activemq.pool.1.host = stomp.my.net
+plugin.activemq.pool.1.host = stomp.example.com
 plugin.activemq.pool.1.port = 61614
 plugin.activemq.pool.1.user = ripienaar
 plugin.activemq.pool.1.password = secret
-plugin.activemq.pool.1.ssl = 1
+plugin.activemq.pool.1.ssl = true
 plugin.activemq.pool.1.ssl.ca = /home/rip/.mcollective.d/ca_crt.pem
 plugin.activemq.pool.1.ssl.key = /home/rip/.mcollective.d/ripienaar-private.pem
 plugin.activemq.pool.1.ssl.cert = /home/rip/.mcollective.d/ripienaar-cert.pem
 {% endhighlight %}

-If you are using the SSL or AES security plugins you can use these same files using the _/home/rip/.mcollective.d/ripienaar.pem_ as the public key for those plugins.
+If you are using the SSL security plugin, you can use these same files by setting `/home/rip/.mcollective.d/ripienaar.pem` as the public key.

+### Finish: Verify Encryption

+If you want to be sure of this, you should now verify with tcpdump or wireshark that the connection and traffic really is all encrypted.

 ### Troubleshooting Common Errors